MrTalentDev/rust-smart-contract/README.md

     // return new purse
     runtime::ret(_destination);
 ```
-You will find the new Contract in the current execution context's named keys.
-As we are calling a Smart Contract's "migrate" entry point, the context of execution will be the Contract that holds the "migrate" entry point.
-Therefore we need to query the named keys of the Smart Contract that holds this entry point to find our newly installed contract with the purse stored under its named keys.
+You will find the new Contract (C2) in the current execution context's named keys.
+As we are calling a Smart Contract's (C1) "migrate" Entry Point, the context of execution will be the Contract (C1) that holds the "migrate" Entry Point.
+Therefore we need to query the named keys of the Smart Contract (C1) that holds this Entry Point to find our newly installed Contract (C2) with the purse stored under its named keys.
+1. Query Contract (C1) to find the contract hash of Vault Contract (C2)
+2. Query Vault Contract (C2) to find the Vault Contract's purse in named keys
+Summary: C1 "migrate" Entry Point is called to install C2 (with purse in named keys) \
+C2 returns the purse for use in Session Code.
 ### Deposit Casper in a Vault Contract through Session Code
-To transfer Casper from an account to the "destination" purse, we need a Session code that is executed in the account's context.
-We supply the contract_hash of the "Vault" contract as a session argument when running the Session code as follows:
+To transfer Casper from an account to the "destination" purse, we need a Session Code (S) that is executed in the account's context.
+We supply the contract_hash of the "Vault" Contract (C2) as a session argument when running the Session Code (S) as follows:
 ```
 #[no_mangle]
 pub extern "C" fn call() {